Self-Enhancing Multi-filter Sequence-to-Sequence Model: Self-Enhancing Algorithm

-The reinforcement learning is applied after the encoder and the dummy decoder is fine tuned, prior to training the filters.
-A target Silhouette Coefficient $S_c^{target}$ is set as the terminate state of the RL model.
-The learning process immediately stop once the model reaches the maximum steps allowed, or the Silhouette Coefficient $S_c$ reaches the target score: $S_c \ge S _c^{target}$.
-This reinforcement learning model is expected to enhance the final results by improving the quality of clustering.
-After the RL algorithm improves the clustering quality, we can start training the multiple filters.
+The reinforcement learning is applied after the encoder, and the dummy decoder is fine-tuned prior to training the filters.
+We set a target Silhouette Coefficient $S_c^{target}$, and a maximum number of steps allowed $S_{max}$.
+We define the terminating state $\mathcal{T}$ as the following:

+where $t$ is the current timestamp and $S_t$ is the Silhouette Coefficient at timestamp $t$.
+We expect the SAC algorithm can enhance the clustering algorithm by helping it achieve a high Silhouette Coefficient.
+After the SAC algorithm improves the clustering quality, we can start training the multiple filters.